Glossary of car terms

 - ADAC Pannenstatistik

-- Annual German breakdown statistic based on roadside-assistance call-outs, used as a reliability indication per segment.
+- Annual German breakdown statistic from the ADAC automobile club, based on roadside-assistance call-outs; used here as a reliability signal per model segment.

 - AdBlue (SCR)